Sysop-Delco/OpenAL-PyLite/README.md

 4) Recording - These examples demonstrate how to record audio from the local sound card or connected recording device, load it into a buffer, and play it back.

+5) PyOgg - This example demonstrates how to load Ogg Vorbis data into a custom audio buffer for playback.